DDamianZR/pr-surgeon/README.md

 2. **Analyze** real inter-file dependencies (imports, references, inheritance)
 3. **Cluster** tightly-coupled files using community detection
 4. **Decompose** into 5–7 sub-PRs respecting architectural layers
-5. **Enrich** each sub-PR with watsonx.ai Granite: title, description, risk, reviewers
+5. **Enrich** each sub-PR with intelligent descriptions, risk assessment, and reviewer suggestions

 What was a 4-week review marathon becomes a 5-day mergeable plan.